sutapa6/smart_wearable_tech/README.md

       matplotlib.pyplot.show()
   ```

-- Our workaround in `scatter.py` is to instead save a PNG of the plot in the same directory as `scatter.py` and open it.
+- Our initial workaround in `scatter.py` is to instead save a PNG of the plot in the same directory as `scatter.py` and open it.
+It has since been discovered that executing the Python code in a Jupyter notebook allows for dynamic production of figures in VSCode.

 ### 3.2 Visualising Data Acquired from CSV files